-However, commercial bus patronage across West Sussex has been steadily increasing and seen as a success story.
+It is notable that commercial bus patronage across West Sussex has been steadily increasing and seen as a success story.
 The bus operators have told us this is partially down to how we have worked together supporting some services where needed, but also in the delivery of much needed infrastructure and information about their services.
-Capital funding from infrastructure improvements has come from various sources including WSCC Highways, S106 developer funding and Local Enterprise Partnership (LEP) that provides funding for growth.
+Funding from infrastructure improvements has come from various sources including WSCC Highways, S106 developer funding and Local Enterprise Partnership (LEP) funding for growth.

-Bids for capital funding for bus infrastructure improvements can be made through two programmes.
-The funds can come various sources.
-Schemes costing over £1m are delivered within the Strategic Transport Improvement Programme (STIP).
-Schemes costing less than £1m are delivered through the Local Transport Improvement Programme (LTIP).
+Delivery of such capital improvements can be made through the Strategic Transport Improvement Programme (STIP) where the scheme cost exceeds $\pm 1m$ or smaller (less than $\pm 1m$) programmes such as the Local Transport Improvement Programme (LTIP).
 Both programmes have potential schemes evaluated against set criteria as funding has to be prioritised.
-Work on LTIP has been progressed at pace, leading to a number of improvements with officers working with the bus companies.
+Work on LTIP has been progressed at pace leading to a number of improvements with officers working with the bus companies.